dockerpirate/unbound/README.md

 - <https://nlnetlabs.nl/documentation/unbound/unbound.conf/>
 - <https://nlnetlabs.nl/documentation/unbound/howto-optimise/>

-Please note that `chroot` and `username` configuration fields are not supported as the service is already running as `nobody:nogroup`.
+Please note that `chroot` and `username` configuration fields are not supported as the service is already running as `unbound:unbound`.

 ### Example